jsloan256/titan_wiggle/README.md

-# ecp5dev_wiggle
+# titan_wiggle

-This project provides a simple test platform the the Lattice ECP5 PCI Expres Board (dev card).
+This is a simple Verilog project to validate the Titan PCI Express development card for the Lattice ECP5 FPGA

 # Features
-* Blinks LEDs D1..D8
+* Toggles GPIO pins on P3 and P5 expansion header (slow enough for LEDs)
 * Enumerates the PCIe express interface in x1 mode
   * Device ID is dead
   * Vendor ID is beef